IvanCastillo1986/cyber-home-lab/wazuh/Wazuh-indexer.md

 `NODE_NAME=node-1`

 We’ve just saved a global environment variable.<br>
 Now, whenever you run a command in Bash with a dollar sign $ operator, the successive characters will invoke that environment variable’s value.
 It’s like a programming language’s variables, except to be stored and accessed within a CLI’s shell.
 We’ll need to pass in our `node-1` value to some of the following commands.

+NOTE: the following commands will use the configuration fields that you filled out earlier, for the node's name and IP address.
+It will use these values to create the certificates.
+If a value is incorrect, the components will fail to authenticate later.
+So be sure that the values for node name and IP address are correct before proceeding.

 Create the `/etc/wazuh-indexer/certs` directory:
 `mkdir /etc/wazuh-indexer/certs`